laboon/ebook/text/50_writing_testable_code.md

 ## Write Tests Up-Front

 Ideally, you should be using the TDD paradigm (or something similar to it).
 However, even if you are not using strict TDD, you should be writing lots of tests at approximately the same time as you are writing code.
-You will quickly realize when the code you have written cannot be tested, and you won't continue going down long pathways writing code which you will have trouble testing "later" (note: "later" often means "never").
+You will quickly realize when the code you have written cannot be tested, and you won't continue going down long pathways writing code which you will have trouble testing "later".
+(Note: "later" often means "never".)

 The longer you go on writing code without writing tests for it, the more likely you are to make code which is difficult to test.
 Even if you mean to make it testable, you often won't realize that what you wrote will be difficult to test for one reason or another.
 Actually writing the tests gives you confirmation that you are going down the right path.

 ## DRYing Up Code

 The term __DRY__ means "Don't Repeat Yourself", and it is a key tenet to making your code not only more testable, but better all around.
-The trivial case of failing to keep code DRY is simply copy and pasting, often with a slightly different method name.
+The trivial case of failing to keep code DRY is simply copy-and-pasting, often with a slightly different method name.

 ```java
 public int[] sortAllTheNumbers(int[] numsToSort) {